Each Student Must Feel Important

 Getting to know her students was complicated by their diversity.
 While most were in their first year, they came from 43 different degree programs, displaying a wide range of academic skills, interests, and pre-existing knowledge.

-With so many students starting from different places, Dr. Broadbent was concerned with equalizing education.
+With so many students starting from different places, Dr. Broadbent was concerned with equalising education.
 “Everyone deserves the same chance to succeed,” she says.
-“That means providing an enriching, stimulating, and personalized learning experience to each student, despite their vast differences.”
+“That means providing an enriching, stimulating, and personalised learning experience to each student, despite their vast differences.”

 Timely Feedback Was Lacking

 Providing timely, quality feedback heavily influences student engagement and outcomes, yet the sheer number of students was preventing Dr. Broadbent from reaching them individually when it mattered most.

 “In our students’ exit surveys we were consistently getting comments about how frustrated they were with the lack of timely feedback,” she explains.
 “And I understand that.
 How do we expect them to make progress when we don’t tell them how they’re doing gradually and meaningfully throughout the subject?”

 When Deakin switched to the Brightspace learning platform, Dr. Broadbent saw opportunities for change: “I was so excited about all of the little things I could do and how I might enhance education.”

 It’s easy to feel disconnected when you’re one amongst hundreds of students.
 To meet the issue head on, Dr. Broadbent enables the Intelligent Agents tool, an automated functionality in the Brightspace platform that uses event triggers to help teachers scale personalisation.
 “If students don’t log onto the platform for two weeks they receive an email,” she says.
 “It’s just-in-time attention that aims to give them a connection with the School of Psychology.
 Each email is personalised and comes from me, and it’s all automated so I don’t have to monitor students or manually send emails to 500 students.”